trimstray/test-your-sysadmin-skills/README.md

 </details>

 <details>
-<summary><b>What is the difference between Cron and Anacron?</b></summary><br>
+<summary><b>What is the difference between cron and anacron?</b></summary><br>

-- one of the main difference between cron and anacron jobs is that cron works on the system that are running continuously that means it is designed for the system that is running24*7.
+- one of the main difference between cron and anacron jobs is that cron works on the system that are running continuously that means it is designed for the system that is running 24*7.
 While anacron is used for the systems that are not running continuously
 - other difference between the two is cron jobs can run every minute, but anacron jobs can be run only once a day
 - any normal user can do the scheduling of cron jobs, but the scheduling of anacron jobs can be done by the superuser only
 - cron should be used when you need to execute the job at a specific time as per the given time in cron, but anacron should be used in when there is no any restriction for the timing and can be executed at any time